Fatal1ty/openapify/README.md

 always up to date.

 Openapify is based on the idea of applying decorators on route handlers.
-Any web-framework has a routing system that let you link a route to a handler (a high-level function or a class method).
-By using decorators, you can add information about requests, responses and other details that will then be used to create an entire OpenAPI document.
+Any web-framework has a routing system that let us link a route to a handler (a high-level function or a class method).
+By using decorators, we can add information about requests, responses and other details that will then be used to create an entire OpenAPI document.